 Please speak Spanish - I'm sorry but you are in Spain and must be able to speak the language of your host country.

 Politically speaking, I'm in the middle of the road, as I think everybody should be.
 I don't like wearing "political labels," and I profoundly dislike the way in which being liberal has been generally construed (albeit with the media's help) as being hip, cool, and modern.
 In my opinion, there's nothing cooler than having a balanced opinion on different issues.
 It's okay to defy the general belief of what makes something "liberal" or "conservative."
 I think that having that balance is ultimately what makes someone a free-thinker and a real citizen of the world.

-I'm particularly attracted to women who are maternal in nature.
 I've seen a lot of women out there who act more and more like dudes.
 I don't know if this is their way of claiming their right to be considered equal to men, but it's just not appealing to me.
 Someone who is comfortable being a woman with all the attributes that maker *her* a woman - strong, loyal, protective of her home and what she has.
 I know it's old-fashioned, but it's what I want.
 Of course, we live in a new era where we are all very busy and wrapped up around the idea of being "successful" individuals, but success starts at home, and I would like to meet someone who is old-fashioned in that way - someone who believes in the idea of leaving something important behind in this life, not *just* or *primarily* a great career.